Call Me When You're Sober: Background and composition

-In 2007, after finishing his rehabilitation, Morgan said the song had "haunted" him around and negatively affected his reputation.
-He stated that it was not pleasant to hear a song describing him as a "bad guy" that "millions of people have heard".
-He elaborated, "I was really upset that she would say and do those things.
-In any relationship, I don't think it's right to say and do those things when people break up, and she obviously felt the need to go out there and make me sound like a complete a--hole".
-At the time, Seether's album Finding Beauty in Negative Spaces was to be released soon and it was speculated that it would contain an answer song to "Call Me When You're Sober", with "Breakdown" was initially pinpointed as one.
+In 2007, after finishing his rehabilitation, Morgan said the song had "haunted" him around and negatively affected his reputation, adding that it was not pleasant to hear a song describing him as a "bad guy" that "millions of people have heard", he doesn't think it's "right to say and do those things when people break up, and she obviously felt the need to go out there and make me sound like a complete a--hole".
+At the time, Seether's album Finding Beauty in Negative Spaces was to be released soon and it was speculated that it would contain an answer song to "Call Me When You're Sober", with "Breakdown" initially considered one.
 Morgan clarified that that song was not an "angry backlash" and it was "more universal" as he was trying to be "more vague and respectful".
-He added that Finding Beauty in Negative Spaces did not contain other answer songs aimed at Lee either, as "I know what the expectations are for this album and that people will be looking for that Amy Lee reference, and I am trying desperately not to have any", further noting how any references would be instead about another relationship of his that had recently ended.
+He added that the album did not contain answer songs aimed at Lee, as "I know what the expectations are for this album and that people will be looking for that Amy Lee reference, and I am trying desperately not to have any", further noting how any references would be instead about another relationship of his that had recently ended.

-In an October 2006 interview, Lee expressed "no intention of hurting [Morgan]" when writing the song, and said that once the song came out without any metaphors, she wanted to keep it.
+In an October 2006 interview, Lee had expressed "no intention of hurting [Morgan]" when writing the song, and said that once the song came out without any metaphors, she wanted to keep it.
+She said she supports Morgan in his rehabilitation and is "really happy for him."
 In 2011, Lee described "Call Me When You're Sober" as "mostly a chick anthem", and deemed it empowering for female listeners of their fandom based on the response she had received from them.
 In retrospect, Lee mentioned in 2016, "I love this song because it has this fun spirit that was new for us as a band.
 You can still be heavy with a smile on your face."

-"Call Me When You're Sober" had a limited radio release as the first single off The Open Door on July 31, 2006.
-This was followed by a wider release the following week.
-Wind-up Records serviced the song to radio in August 2006.
-Subsequently, the recording was made available for digital download on September 4, 2006, and a physical release as a single followed on September 25.